andry-tino/coding-challenges/maersk2020.dotnet/README.md

 It will include only one object representing the requested job.

-If the requested job (the job ID) does not exist, the response body will be empty.
+If the requested job (the job ID) does not exist, the response body will be empty and the response status will be `204 No Content`.